Freakybob-Team/search.freakybob.site/README.md

 The website is still being updated to make it more easy and comforting for you to use!

+# Update 1.4
+- Added full weather capabilities, as well as a basic mobile website.

 *this was originaly made for freakybrowser which was discontinued.*

 <img src="images/screenshots/2024-10-12.png">